lrosenthol/json-formula-cpp/jsoncons/README.md

 _"I finally decided on jsoncons after evaluating quite a few json libraries out there."_

-_"I’m using your library for an external interface to pass data, as well as using the conversions from csv to json, which are really helpful for converting data for use in javacode"_
+_"I’m using your library for an external interface to pass data, as well as using the conversions from csv to json, which are really helpful for converting data for use in javascript"_

 _"Verified that, for my needs in JSON and CBOR, it is working perfectly"_

 _"the JSONPath feature of this library, it's great"_

 _"We use JMESPath implementation quite extensively"_

+_"We love your JSON Schema validator.
+We are using it in our data modelling tool to parse JSON Schema files"_

 _"the serialization lib of choice with its beautiful mappings and ease of use"_